yannbelief/php-pdo-helper/README.md

 Fetch Values in One Column As an Array
 ---

-In some occasions, we fetch the values only in one column, like:
+In some occasions, we fetch the values in one column only, like:

 	SELECT name FROM my_table